 Although most states require vehicle owners to carry insurance, not everyone can get it, at least not through the regular channels.
 Because of their past driving records, some people may be unable to obtain insurance from a private company.
 Others may simply not be able to afford it.
 In these cases, there may be state programs available to help.

 State-Sponsored Auto Insurance Programs for High-Risk Drivers

 While some companies offer individual car insurance policies to high-risk drivers, many prefer not to.
-Instead, states require all insurance companies participate in a program that pools these kinds of drivers.
-These pools are created in order to share the possible losses of insuring high-risk drivers; companies participate in proportion to the amount of business they do in the state.
+Instead, states require all insurance companies to participate in a program that pools these kinds of drivers.
+These pools are created to share the possible losses of insuring high-risk drivers; companies participate in proportion to the amount of business they do in the state.
 If your driving record is spotty, this program may help you obtain coverage.
 Your premiums are likely to be very high.
 Check with your state insurance department to learn more.

 Low-Cost Insurance Programs

 Some states, including California, Hawaii and New Jersey, provide affordable public insurance to people who can't afford to buy a private company's car insurance policy.
 These programs are designed to discourage uninsured motorists from taking to the road, which is a distressingly common occurrence.
 To qualify, vehicle owners must meet income-eligibility requirements.
 For further information, check with your state insurance department.

 It’s not easy to find a car insurance company that’s a perfect match for your situation.
 However, with a few minutes of research you can ensure you’re on the right track.
 Here are some of the most common questions posed by those looking for quality car insurance.

 Expert Advice on Finding the Best Car Insurance Company for Your Needs